pedasmith/BluetoothDeviceController/SmallProjects/TestNmeaGpsParserWinUI/Assets/_TODO_list.md

 Work item: add a clear button
 Work item: zoom to starting point

-Work item: add selection (call back to C#; do not try to track all points in JS) Work item: show details about the selected point
+Work item: add start + end point (and do what?)

-Work item: add start + end point
+Work item: when clicking a link, open a new window in a browser! (like the links for OSM) Work item: using arrow keys to navigate among the points

-Work item: when clicking a link, open a new window in a browser!
+DONE 2025-08-07: Work item: allow for zooming in a little more.

-DONE 2025-08-06: Work item: keep screen on via menu (in developer for now?)
+DONE 2025-08-07: Work item: show details about the selected point DONE 2025-08-06: Work item: keep screen on via menu (in developer for now?)

 DONE 2025-07-29: Work item: create user preferences including "don't use 3rd party maps".
 Includes hook to menu, save, restore
 DONE 2025-07-29: Work item: verify open map usage policy; make sure that when I ship I'm still in compliance https://www.openstreetmap.org/